romana/romana.github.io/_posts/Home/2016-2-1-homepage.md

 ---
 ### Romana v2.0 GA Release Now Available

 Romana v2.0 includes important new features for Kubernetes deployments on premises and in the cloud.
+New [Romana VIPs](/how/romana_vips) let you expose Kubernetes services without an external load balancer.

-More details [here](/blog/romana-v2/).
+More details on the new release and Romana VIPs [here](/blog/romana-v2/).

 ---